chrisdone-archive/inflex/inflex-content/blog/whats-wrong-with-the-grid.md

 grid system is lacking in several key areas of expression, correctness, and even convenience, in a way that is actually important for normal knowledge work and not just for programmers.

+If you look through various competitors to the established spreadsheet vendors, you'll see a lot of "reinvent spreadsheets" language.
+But it's always the same thing: we have a grid system with coordinates and an underwhelming untyped expression language.
+But they added JavaScript or Python to it, or added a "low-code" app generator on top of the spreadsheet, or some special views.

+We're working on a system that really does rethink the spreadsheet fundamentally from the ground up.
+And the first thing to be thrown out is the grid, the coordinate system and replace them with real data structures and a type system.

+We keep what's *good* about spreadsheets: the reactivity and "edit-in-place" user experience.

+In our next post we'll be discussing the fundamental problems with the expression/formula languages used in spreadsheet sofware, and how we are fixing it.